joaocarvoli-university/intro-data-science/notebooks-viewer/README.md

 # This README.md will contain all notebooks that I've created. 🚀
 ### GitHub has a problem showing notebooks efficiently, because of this I will show through links.
-This solution comes from own GitHub. :octocat:
+This solution comes from own GitHub...

 | Notebooks name| Links |